Anyone else feeling stressed, stretch thin, or just generally overwhelmed – or just me?

 1. Clear The Mental Clutter

 If your to-do list is running on a brain loop then DUMP IT!!!
 I mean like literally get it out of your head and onto paper.
-It’s called a brain dump for that very reason.
 This action of getting your thoughts onto paper alone can bring a sense of relief.
 It allows you to let your thoughts live outside your brain so you don’t have to worry about forgetting them.
 Bonus points if you can actually knock a few items off that list.

 2. Move Your Body